 - How helpful are staff members and professors?

-Program rankings are sometimes helpful when trying to find a school to go to.
-There are many publications and organization that rank LVN to BSN programs based on financial aid options, professor experience, student achievements, percentage of students accepted, average standardized test scores, activities available, and class size.
-The U.S. News and World Report and the National Institutes of Health (NIH) offer two of the most popular accredited college program rankings and are valuable resources to check.
-NIH’s rankings are organized by state, hospitals, medical schools, which make it easy to narrow down however you prefer.
+Program rankings are sometimes helpful when researching your options.
+There are many publications and organization that rank degree programs based on financial aid options, professor experience, student achievements, percentage of students accepted, average standardized test scores, activities available, and class size.
+The National Institutes of Health (NIH) offer two of the most popular accredited college program rankings and are valuable resources to check.
+NIH’s rankings are organized by state, hospitals, and medical schools, which make it easy to narrow down however you prefer.
 Although rankings are important, they shouldn’t be the deciding factor.
 You need to look for the program that best fits your needs.

 Search for your LVN to BSN degree...

 Complete this short form and we'll match you with degree programs tailored to your interests.

 - September 4: Top 10 Health and Medical News Sites

 - June 6: 30+ Free Online Human Anatomy Galleries

 - April 25: Informational Blogs to Follow the ObamaCare Debate

 - April 5: Games and Quizzes to Help You Learn About Health and Medicine